components-web-app/api-components-bundle/docs/custom-components/uploadable.md

       - { name: 'silverback.api_component.filesystem_adapter', alias: 'local' }
 ```

+Install the adapters you need from Flysystem and remember to use adapters supporting version 2 (e.g. `composer require league/flysystem-aws-s3-v3:^2`)

 ## Usage
 The easiest way to configure an entity resource be an uploadable file is to use the following annotation and trait: